Triangular decomposition of character varieties: Introduction

-$\textbf{Acknowledgements:}$ The author is thankful to F.Bonahon, F.Costantino, L.Funar, A.Quesney, F.Ruffino and J.Toulisse for useful discussions and to the University of South California and the Federal University of S\~ao Carlos for their kind hospitality during the beginning of this work.
-He acknowledges support from the grant ANR ModGroup, the GDR Tresses, the GDR Platon, CAPES and the GEAR Network (DMS $1107452$, $1107263$, $1107367$).
+$\textbf{Acknowledgements:}$ The author is thankful to S.Baseilhac, F.Bonahon, F.Costantino, L.Funar, A.Quesney, P.Roche, F.Ruffino, A.Sikora and J.Toulisse for useful discussions and to the University of South California, the Federal University of S\~ao Carlos, the University of S\~ao Paulo ICMC and the Waseda University for their kind hospitality during the completion of this work.
+He warmly thanks the referee for pointing to several missing references in literature and for important suggestions which improved the quality of the paper.
+He also thanks S.Lawton for pointing to him the reference \cite{Lawton_PoissonGeomSL3}.
+He acknowledges support from the Coordena\c{c}\~ao de Aperfei\c{c}oamento de Pessoal de n\'ivel Superior (CAPES), from the GEometric structures And Representation varieties (GEAR) network, from the Japanese Society for Promotion of Science (JSPS), from the Centre National de la Recherche Scientifique (CNRS) and from the European Research Council (ERC DerSympApp) under the European Union Horizon 2020 research and innovation program (Grant Agreement No. 768679).